Navy10021/Harbor_Logistics_prediction/README.md

 ## 2. Model Description

 ### Overall Pipeline
-To summarize the entire process of the **『Transformers-based Port Logistics Prediction Model』** we designed, it consists of the following four steps.
+To summarize the entire process of the **『Transformers-based Neural Network Harbor Logistics Prediction Model』** we designed, it consists of the following four steps.
   - STEP 1) Port logistics data pre-processing
   - STEP 2) Time series data analysis and visualization(model ①)
   - STEP 3) Feature selection